Master Fluid Solutions Launches HyperSol™ 888NXT for Aerospace

-Perrysburg, Ohio, July 01, 2020 (GLOBE NEWSWIRE) -- Perrysburg, Ohio - Global leader in metalworking fluids, Master Fluid Solutions, launches new product tailored to the unique and complex needs of the aerospace industry.
+PERRYSBURG, Ohio, July 01, 2020 (GLOBE NEWSWIRE) -- Global leader in metalworking fluids, Master Fluid Solutions, launches new product tailored to the unique and complex needs of the aerospace industry.

 HyperSol™ 888NXT is a formula that was created specifically for machining hard metals like titanium, stainless steel, and nickel-based alloys such as Inconel®, which are commonly used in aerospace applications.
 The premium-grade water-soluble metalworking fluid replaces soluble oils that contained harmful sulfur molecules, which caused corrosion, created odor, and damaged the metal being machined.